 Easter Eggs Dyed Naturally

-eggs
+naturally dyed eggs

 Another way to make a resist is to use masking tape.
 Use an x-acto knife to cut out letters from the tape and press firmly against the egg.
 Make sure there are no air bubbles for the dye to sneak in underneath, if you want a crisp letter/design.
 When you take the egg out of the bath, gently peel away the letters to reveal a white or yellow letter.
-Hiding eggs with letters from your child's/children's name(s) could be a fun and festive egg hunt!
+Hiding eggs personalized with initials from your kids name(s) could be a fun and festive egg hunt!

 The Eco eggs coloring kit also comes with cute cut-outs to create eco-egg creatures.
 The packaging that surrounds the egg carton has printed drawings that you can cut out and create little creatures like a frog, peacock, bunny, duck and bumblebee.
 Try using Eco-paste to adhere the cut-outs to the egg.
 There are additional downloads for decorating creature eggs and a fun "how-to" video found here.